code-learner-321/super-simple-slider-by-nd/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/super-simple-slider-by-nd` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Clone the plugin folder from repositry.
+2. Open the Project Folder With Any Code Editor.
+3. Open The Terminal and Type npm install.
+4. Type npm start to run the script.

 == Frequently Asked Questions ==